 Notes

-Not for Frying: Remember this oil is not used for frying, so choose a mild flavor oil that would be great for finishing recipes, sauteing, or salads (not that it will be used on a salad like that).
+Not for Frying: Remember this oil is not used for frying, so choose a mild-flavored oil that would be great for finishing recipes, sautéing, or salads (not that it will be used on a salad like that).

 Take Time: The longer the annatto seeds "cook" in the oil, the deeper the orange-red color will become.
-You may test the color by dipping a spoon and pulling in it out to see the intensity of the color.
+You can test the color by dipping a spoon and pulling it out to see the intensity.

 Refrigeration: I do not refrigerate my oil because I use it almost daily.
-However, if you are new to using this oil and are not fluent in its applications, refrigerate the oil to preserve it.
+However, if you are new to using this oil and are not familiar with its applications, refrigerate it to preserve it.
 Also, refrigerate the oil if you have infused it with garlic, herbs, and other spices.